💡 The Frank Takeaways:

 Why take out so much debt if you could get gift aid from the government or your college?
 You’ll never know if you don’t apply.

 You and your family’s economic situation can change from year to year.
 That’s why students need to file FAFSA® for each academic year that they’re in college.
 While you might not be eligible for money one year, you could be the next.

 The more you file the FAFSA®, the less complicated it is.
-Plus, filing FAFSA® with Frank is easier than the government application and typically takes under 7 minutes.
+Plus, filing FAFSA® with Frank is easier than the government application and typically only takes minutes.

 A bonus of using Frank is our knowledgeable financial aid experts standing by to assist you if you hit a snag.

 So, what are you waiting for?
 File your FAFSA® now.